ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 normally want to update the matrix in place.
 Furthermore, _not_ updating makes a performance mistake.
-An outer product that overwrites a matrix destroys sparsity of the outer product representation; users are better off keeping the vector(s), instead of forming their outer product explicitly.
+An outer product that overwrites a matrix destroys sparsity of the outer product representation.
+Users are better off keeping the vector(s), instead of forming their outer product explicitly.
 Updating an already dense matrix with an outer product does not destroy sparsity.
 The C++ Standard offers `sort` as precedent for only including the in-place version of an algorithm.